MarkPearlCoZa/Talk_MovingFromSouthAfricaToNewZealand/TALK_SCRIPT.md

 I found the topics to be generally good and well prepared in all regards it seems like there is a passionate local developer community.

 One thing that was strange to see at the meetups was most of them give people an opportunity at the beginning of each event to pitch for work, and likewise for people to pitch for hiring.
-This is something that was very different from what I've seen in South Africa.
+This is something that was very different from what I've seen in South Africa where that is a no no.

 In terms of technologies, it's much the same as South Africa.
 C#, Java, Node, Front End development, you name it.
 Also, wierdly enough I met several people who were employed as professional Delphi developers which I haven't encounterd in South Africa.